artefactual/atom-docs/dev-manual/api/api-intro.rst

       sudo service php5-fpm restart
       php symfony cc

-After enabling the OAI plugin, you will want to make sure that you generated an API key, so you can send requests to the available endpoints.
+After enabling the plugin, you will want to make sure that you generated an API key, so you can send requests to the available endpoints.
 See :ref:`api-intro-auth`, below.